Demystifying HybridDKG - A Distributed Key Generation Scheme

 The protocol can tolerate:

-Up to t byzantine nodes
+- Up to byzantine nodes

-d(κ) maximum number of crashes an adversary is allowed to perform during its lifetime
+- maximum number of crashes an adversary is allowed to perform during its lifetime

 The number of the participants is: